 Once the bottle of chocolate syrup has been opened, it should remain in the fridge for the rest of its shelf life.
 Many manufacturers recommend refrigerating after opening and will include this instruction on the packaging.

 If you forget to place the chocolate syrup bottle back in the fridge, perhaps overnight, it will not spoil right away.
-As long as it has not been an excessive amount of time, put it back in the fridge, and it will likely be just fine.
+If it has not been an excessive amount of time, put it back in the fridge, and it will likely be just fine.

 Each time you use the bottle, ensure the lid is tightly closed afterward.
 This will make the syrup retain its rich taste and thick consistency for longer.